Category Archives: Outside Workouts

 Taking your structured workouts outside with Outside Workouts doesn’t just benefit your fitness.
 You can also use your Outside Workouts to reinforce technical skills, work on outside conditioning and prepare for the specific challenges of your events.

 TrainerRoad Outside Workouts are the best way to bring your structured workouts outdoors.
 For riders without a power meter, these workouts are all offered in an RPE (Rate of Perceived Exertion) version, allowing you to complete your workout by feel.
 How accurate and effective are they?

 Sweet spot training is one of the most effective and efficient ways to train.
 However, there are times when you can take a break from the intensity and reap the benefits of a long endurance ride.
 You can address your aerobic base, experiment with nutrition, and prepare for your event by substituting an endurance ride in place of a sweet spot workout.

 RPE (Rate of Perceived Exertion) is a subjective assessment of how hard you feel like you’re riding.
 It’s a great way to maintain structure during outside rides when a power meter is not available.
 TrainerRoad offers all of our Outside Workouts in an RPE-based version.

 TrainerRoad Outside Workouts allow you to maintain the structure and quality of your training plan, while enjoying the beauty of the great outdoors.
 How do these workouts compare to their indoor counterparts?

 Taking structured workouts outside is easy when you have the right data displayed on your Wahoo head unit.

-There are a number of steps cyclists can take to make their rides safer.
+There are a number of steps that cyclists can take to make their rides safer.
 If you’re going to ride outside keep your rides as safe as possible with these additional precautions and appropriate safety measures.